dbashford/ember-release-plus-almond/README.md

 * Change `requireModule("ember")` to `requireModule("ember-int")`

 These two changes clear up any confusion between ember's define and my own define of `ember`.

+I made a [Mimosa module](https://github.com/dbashford/mimosa-fix-rjs-ember) to perform this change to the ember source during the build rather than have to change the source by hand.